viviangichuregithub/Code-Challange-3/README.md

 # Dish Management Website

 A modern and interactive web application that allows users to manage a collection of dishes , add new dishes, view them by category, edit their details, and delete them.
-This app communicates with a local JSON server and updates the DOM dynamically.
+This website communicates with a local JSON server and updates the DOM dynamically.

 ## Table of Contents